 To the right, just at the fork in the stairs, one can find a small wooden temple with a statue of Kanzeon Bosatsu, merciful hermaphrodite Goddess (観世音菩薩) is one of the five great Bodhisattva who administers mercy and compassion.
 A stone pillar in front says “For World Peace.“

-A few paces later, I found myself in front of the Seigantoji Temple.
+A few paces later, I found myself in front of the Seiganto-ji Temple.
 I lit an incense at the altar.
-Seigantoji Temple is the first temple that is visited in the Saikoku 33 Kannon Pilgrimage.
-It is said that Seigantoji Temple was established by an Indian monk, Ragyo-shonin, who happened to travel to Nachisan area and practiced ascetic Buddhism at the base of Nachi Falls in the 4th century.
-As such, the original build of the Seigantoji Temple qualifies to be the oldest temple in the Kumano area.
+Seiganto-ji is the first temple that is visited in the Saikoku 33 Kannon Pilgrimage.
+It is said that Seiganto-ji was established by an Indian monk, Ragyo-shonin, who happened to travel to Nachisan area and practiced ascetic Buddhism at the base of Nachi Falls in the 4th century.
+As such, the original build of the Seiganto-ji qualifies to be the oldest temple in the Kumano area.

 The original buildings were destroyed during the Japan unification war.
-What we see currently was re-built in 1590 AD by Hideyoshi Toyotomi (who was the Military General and a friend of Oda Nobunaga).
-Seigantoji Temple was designated as a World Heritage Site in 2004.
+What we see currently was re-built in 1590 AD on the orders of Hideyoshi Toyotomi (who was the Military General and a friend of Oda Nobunaga).
+Seiganto-ji was designated as a World Heritage Site in 2004.
 The main worshiped deity here is Kanzeon Bosatsu (also known as Bodhisattva Kannon).

 After walking down a fleet of stairs I finally found myself in front of the vermilion pagoda juxtaposed with the cliff-diving Nachi Waterfall.
 It is hard to explain in words the majestic view of the waterfall in the backdrop, with the vermilion pagoda standing against it.
-I can only imagine how this view might influence the spirituality of the residents in the temples and shrines here.
-It was so serene sitting there and just looking at the steady falling water.
+I can only imagine how this view might have influenced the spirituality of the residents in the temples and shrines here.
 This is definitely the most beautiful photo of Nachi Falls that I have captured.

 I took a few more photos of the stunning pagoda with the Nachi-no-taki together.
-One can also enter the Pagoda and go up to the top balcony.
+If you have time do not miss going up to the top balcony of the Pagoda.

-After walking for about 15 minutes I was at the base of the Nachi Shrine, one of the three Kumano Grand Shrines.
-It was a relief to see the bus stop was just nearby.
+After walking for about 15 minutes I was at the gates of Hirou Shrine, one of the three Kumano Grand Shrines.
+It was also a relief to see the bus stop just nearby.

-Hiryu Shrine’s gate marks the entrance to the Nachi Falls.
-I went through the Torii to a wide stone stairway that goes directly to the Falls.
-The cedar trees here are much more massive than anywhere on the trail.
+Hirou Shrine’s gate marks the entrance to the Nachi Falls.
+I went through the Torii to a wide stone stairway that goes directly to the base of the waterfall.
+The cedar trees are much more massive here than anywhere on the trail.

 At the base I took a breather in front of the cascading waterfall.
 Flowing between the peaks of the Kumano Nachi mountain, the Nachi River creates over 48 waterfalls.
 Nachi Falls, also known as Nachi-no-taki, is the largest of them.